-- You will receive between \$245 and \$265 per week in 2019 (for 7 nights).
-This is dependent on the type of student you are hosting. - The homestay payments will be paid 2 week in arrears into your nominated account every fortnight on a Friday. - If you are going to be away, please inform the College remembering to give sufficient notice to the College so a temporary home can be found for your student - If your student is absent for more than 5 nights, your homestay payment will be reduced to \$10 per night, as long as 2 weeks' notice has been given by the student to you. (eg: If your student is away for ten nights, five nights will be paid at the full rate and five nights at \$10 per night).
+- You will receive between \$265 and \$280 per week in 2020 (for 7 nights).
+This is dependent on the type of student you are hosting. - The homestay payments are paid two week in arrears into your nominated account every fortnight on a Friday. - If you are going to be away, please inform the College remembering to give sufficient notice to the College so a temporary home can be found for your student. - If your student is absent for more than five nights, your homestay payment will be reduced to \$10 per night, as long as two weeks' notice has been given by the student to you. (eg: If your student is away for ten nights, five nights will be paid at the full rate and five nights at \$10 per night).